Korean barbecue

 The most representative form of gogi-gui is bulgogi, usually made from thinly sliced marinated beef sirloin or tenderloin.
 Another popular form is galbi, made from marinated beef short ribs.
 However, gogi-gui also includes many other kinds of marinated and unmarinated meat dishes, and can be divided into several categories.
-Korean barbecue is popular in its home country, but has also gained popularity worldwide.
+Korean barbecue is popular in its home country.
+It gained its global popularity through Hallyu, more commonly known as the "Korean Wave", a term that describes the rise in popularity of Korean culture abroad during the 1990s and 2000s.